theslavage/onodFonts/README.md

-# 🎨 ONOD FONTS — приложение для работы со шрифтами и типографикой
+# 🎨 ONOD FONTS — an app for working with fonts and typography

-ONOD FONTS — это небольшое приложение для дизайнеров и фронтенд-разработчиков, которое помогает работать со шрифтами и типографикой: подбирать сочетания, смотреть, как шрифты выглядят в интерфейсе, и тестировать различные текстовые стили.
+ONOD FONTS is an app for designers and front-end developers that helps them work with fonts and typography: choosing combinations, previewing fonts in the interface, and testing different text styles.

 ---

-## 🔧 Технологии
+## 🔧 Technologies

 - **React**
 - **JavaScript**